 GRANDPARENT AND OTHER CUSTODIAL RELATIVES SUPPORT GROUPS – There are support groups in Connecticut for relatives raising children.
 These groups supply information about benefit programs as well as social and emotional support to the caregiver.
-For referral to a group, call 2-1-1 or the Grandparent Support Program (GAPS) (www.ct.gov/agingservices/cwp/view.asp?a=2513&q=313054) of DSS’s Aging Services Division.
+For referral to a group, call 2-1-1 or the Grandparent Support Program (GAPS) (www.ct.gov/agingservices/cwp/view.asp?a=2513&q=313054) of Connecticut’s State Department on Aging (CT DOA).

 CHILD CARE -The Department of Social Services (DSS) (www.ct.gov/dss/) administers a Child Care Assistance program to provide child care subsidies for low to moderate income families with dependent children who need child care during their work or training hours.
 The program is run by Care 4 Kids and further information can be found at its website: www.ctcare4kids.com/

 SPECIAL EDUCATION – A child with a disability is entitled to special educational services from his/her school district.
 Request an evaluation, which will be conducted by a Planning and Placement Team (PPT).
 The PPT will then write up an Individual Education Plan (IEP) describing the program and services that the child will receive.
 Children younger than age 3 with developmental delays may be eligible for early intervention services through the Connecticut Birth to Three Program (www.birth23.org/)